Major carriers, state AGs will work to combat robocalls

 NEW YORK (AP) — Major phone companies have pledged to do more to fight robocalls plaguing Americans, the country's state attorneys general say.

 It's the latest step from government and industry to combat the growing problem.
 Americans get nearly 5 billion automated calls from scammers, telemarketers, debt collectors and others every month.
-Parts of the agreement echo steps already taken by regulators and Congress, which is working on anti-robocall bills .
+Parts of the agreement echo steps already taken by regulators and Congress, which is working on anti-robocall bills.

 There's no timeline, though, for the 12 major phone companies in the pact to fulfill the promises announced Thursday by attorneys general from all 50 states and the District of Columbia.